gojek/ziggurat/README.md

 Add this to your project.clj `[com.gojek.lambda/ziggurat "2.7.2"]`

-To start a stream (a thread that reads messages from kafka), add this to your core namespace.
+To start a stream (a thread that reads messages from Kafka), add this to your core namespace.
 ```clojure
 (require '[ziggurat.init :as ziggurat])